julyml/julyml/README.md

 Before that, I had worked in Vitta, PagSeguro and DP6 always as a data engineer.

 Wanna have a word?
-Feel free to ping me on telegram https://t.me/julyml
+Feel free to ping me on my email: julymarianalima@usp.br

 What I am focusing on at work